How to stop speaking with a lisp

 If you want to try a more specialist mechanical aid, the company Speech Buddy offer a set of training devices specifically designed to help you overcome mechanical issues – advanced warning though, they are very expensive!

 There are many more of these lessons, along with a comprehensive diction improvement guide available in: Speak and Be Heard – 101 Vocal Exercises for Voice Actors, Public Speakers and Professionals.
-Richard Di Britannia also offers private online voice coaching and free consultations on building vocal strength and confidence via his contact form.
+Richard Di Britannia also offers private online voice coaching on building vocal strength and confidence via his contact form.